jamesncox/the-boredinator/src/notes.md

 [x] Incorporate /activities/:activityId functionality for clicking on a specefic activity.
 Better web practices for navigating browser history and can navigate directly to an activity

 [x] Create an ActivityError component that displays a more interesting error message when "Activity not found"

+[x] (Not sure I am going to do this anymore) Lazy loader is there and working, BUT I want to somehow render a placeholder of the SAME image about to load.
+I don't know if that's possible.
+I can check this one off when I finally figure out how to lazy laod the SAME image and not a small, local image.